EDMdesigner/plugin-interface/README.md

 - **settings:** The settings that were sent at the init stage
 - **hooks:** Hooks that were sent at the init stage and were filtered with the list of hooks that are accepted by the plugin
 - **terminate:** A function designed to terminate the communication between the window objects.

+### Example
+You can run the examples, with static server static-server -c "*" -zp 10101